Thieves use different methods to steal cars - from traditional breaking and entering to keyless theft.

 Always check the credentials of your garage, valeting or car washing service before you hand your car over to them.

-Most of these criminals act later, so extra layers of security such as steering wheel locks and gearstick locks should keep your car secure.
+Most criminals that use car key cloning act later.
+So extra layers of security such as steering wheel locks and gearstick locks should keep your car secure.

 The on-board diagnostics system (OBD) contains information on the car’s systems.
-Usually repair technicians use a device to check the health of the car through this.
+Usually repair technicians use this device to check the health of the car.

 Unfortunately, criminals with access to this type of device can gain information on the car.